ebook: The Kingdom strikes back -- Signs of the Messiah at work

 The Global Mission office has some rules governing church construction on mission fields.
 One rule says that the local Nazarenes must give at least one-half of what it takes to build their building.
 They can't get a bank loan.
 So how do they pay for their 50 percent?

 Some creative ways are used to ensure compliance with the rule.
 An interesting story happened out on La Gonave a few years ago.
 A village called Grand Source lies two hours' walk up the mountain above a coastal fishing village.
 I've made that long walk up and back down that rock-strewn trail a few times.
 Those Nazarenes carried concrete blocks on their heads on that two-hour walk up the mountain to build their church.
 Computed solely in dollars and cents, it would be hard to argue that they have given their 50 percent.
 They did not pay for the blocks.
-Still, those days of climbing that mountain, carrying heavy concrete blocks one by one, seems a bigger investment than the cash gift they'd received from an American church.
+Still, those days of climbing that mountain, carrying heavy concrete blocks one by one, seemed a bigger investment than the cash gift they'd received from an American church.

 High in the mountains along the southern coast is a rural village called Fond Melon.
 The Nazarenes there had to get building materials up a long, winding footpath following a stream up a steep valley.
 Missionary Charles Morrow told me they approached the problem like American churches approach their building projects.
 They took pledges!
 Some folks pledged to carry pieces of tin.
 Others pledged to carry a certain number of concrete blocks.
 Still others pledged to carry so much sand.
 One lady pledged to make several horse trips to carry up the sacks of cement.

 I remember a dedication service in a mountain village called Lachaud.
 The building had been nearly completed by a Nazarene Mission Team a few weeks earlier.
 The finishing touches had been completed.
-So a special Sunday morning dedication service led by the district superintendent was planned.
+So, a special Sunday morning dedication service led by the district superintendent was planned.
 He asked me to be present on behalf of the work team.
-During the Saturday evening and Sunday morning I was at Lachaud, I thought a lot about the mission policy's 50 percent clause.
+During the Saturday evening and Sunday morning, I was at Lachaud, I thought a lot about the mission policy's 50 percent clause.
 I'm convinced that what counted as the Haitians' 50 percent was a good deal more than the American Nazarene Mission Team's 50 percent.

 The building we dedicated Sunday morning was a prefabricated metal one.
 I knew that every piece of steel had gone up that trail on somebody's head.
 The 100-pound sacks of cement for the floor and foundation had gone up on the backs of horses belonging to members of the church.
 Schoolchildren carried the sand up in dishpans on their heads.
 There's no spring on top of the mountain.
 To get water, people from the village have to walk back down that trail for about half an hour.
 All the water for mixing cement (and for baths for Nazarene Mission Team members) had gone up that trail on somebody's head.

-Sunday morning we had a great dedication service.
+Sunday morning, we had a great dedication service.
 The people sang gladly.
 They clapped for joy.
 They listened intently to God's Word.
 We thanked the Lord for this tangible sign of the Kingdom's intrusion into that area.

 After the service, we started back down that steep trail.
 I felt my toes pushing deeper and deeper into the ends of my hiking boots.
 Finally, I felt them starting to curl under.
 As we neared the bottom, I wondered how long it would take for those toes to uncurl.
 I also knew I would need to order new parts for my knees.
 My ankles were going to need replacing.